Program on Women’s Empowerment in Sexual, Reproductive, Maternal, Newborn, Child and Adolescent Health Rights in

 Maternal, Newborn, Child and Adolescent Health (SRMNCAH) particularly in humanitarian settings to address existing gender biases in the social, cultural, institutional, legal and economic structures that hinder women and children and adolescents to have equal access to health services.

-In order to achieve reproductive rights, gender equality and well-being, the barriers that are preventing women, children and adolescents from demanding and realizing their rights to SRMNCAH services must be addressed.
+POWER – Program On Women’s Empowerment in Sexual, Reproductive, Maternal, New-born, Child and Adolescent Health rights in humanitarian settings in the Horn of Africa Region In order to achieve reproductive rights, gender equality and well-being, the barriers that are preventing women, children and adolescents from demanding and realizing their rights to SRMNCAH services must be addressed.

 POWER will contribute to UN Women’s overall goal, every woman, every child, every adolescent girl, everywhere demands her rights to quality SRMNCAH services, particularly in humanitarian settings.
 POWER will be implemented together with key stakeholders, including government, UN agencies.